What Happens Before Events Hit Your Calendar (And Why It Matters More Than You Think)

 The Hidden Pipeline Behind Every Event

-For most parents, getting something onto the calendar isn’t automatic.
+For most families, getting something onto the calendar is a multi-step process:

 emails